Amateur radio: Call signs

 In Canada, call signs start with VA, VE, VY, VO, and CY.
 Call signs starting with 'V' end with a number after to indicate the political region; whereas the prefix CY indicates geographic islands.
 Prefixes VA1 and VE1 are used for Nova Scotia; VA2 & VE2 for Quebec; VA3 & VE3 for Ontario; VA4 & VE4 for Manitoba; VA5 & VE5 for Saskatchewan; VA6 & VE6 for Alberta; VA7 & VE7 for British Columbia; VE8 for the Northwest Territories; VE9 for New Brunswick; VY0 for Nunavut; VY1 for the Yukon; VY2 for Prince Edward Island; VO1 for Newfoundland; and VO2 for Labrador.
 CY is for amateurs operating from Sable Island (CY0) or St. Paul Island (CY9).
-Special permission is required to access either of these: from Parks Canada for Sable and Coast Guard for St. Paul.
+Special permission is required to visit either of these: from Parks Canada for Sable and Coast Guard for St. Paul.
 The last two or three letters of the call signs are typically the operator's choice (upon completing the licensing test, the ham writes three most-preferred options).
 Two-letter call sign suffixes require a ham to have already been licensed for 5 years.
 Call signs in Canada can be requested with a fee.

 Also, for smaller geopolitical entities, the digit at the second or third character might be part of the country identification.
 For example, VP2 is in the British West Indies, which is subdivided into VP2E Anguilla, VP2M Montserrat, and VP2V British Virgin Islands.
 VP5 is in the Turks and Caicos Islands, VP6 is on Pitcairn Island, VP8 is in the Falklands, and VP9 is in Bermuda.

 Online callbooks or call sign databases can be browsed or searched to find out who holds a specific call sign.
 An example of an online callbook is QRZ.com.
 Various partial lists of famous people who hold or held amateur radio call signs have been compiled and published.

 Many jurisdictions (but not in the U.K. nor Europe) may issue specialty vehicle registration plates to licensed amateur radio operators.
 The fees for application and renewal are usually less than the standard rate for specialty plates.